-The running of graduation is subject to the UK government permitting large-scale outdoor events in July.
+The running of graduation is subject to the UK government permitting large-scale events in December.
 Should additional restrictions be imposed, it is possible that we may have to postpone or cancel the graduation ceremonies.
 Were this to happen, graduands would be given as much notice as possible.
 Whilst we hope that graduation will take place, we would encourage graduands to avoid making non-refundable travel and accommodation arrangements, and/or take out appropriate travel insurance.

 What health and safety measures will be in place?

 The safety of all of our graduands, guests and staff is of paramount importance and, in planning graduation, we have carefully considered where risks might arise and have implemented ways of protecting everyone.
 We are closely following government advice in relation to the organisation of large-scale events.

 Graduation locations will be cleaned frequently throughout the day and we will adhere to any social distancing guidance which is in place at the time.

 All attendees (graduands, guests and staff) must have received a negative Covid test result within the 48 hour period before the ceremony.
 All attendees will be asked to provide evidence of their test result prior to entry to the ceremony.
 We will have testing kits available on the day for those that are not able to provide this.
 If, on the day of graduation, you or your guests are experiencing any symptoms of Covid 19 or are having to self-isolate, you must not travel to the campus.
 Please contact the Graduation Office to advise us that you are unable to attend your ceremony.

 Information about how to obtain home testing kits can be found on the UK government website.
 Alternatively, kits are available from some pharmacies.